Vijay Deverakonda: Early career (2011–2015)

-Breakthrough and success (2016–present)
+Breakthrough (2016–2018)

 Deverakonda's first lead role was in Pelli Choopulu, a coming-of-age romance film directed by Tharun Bhascker.
 The film became commercially successful and won the Filmfare Award for Best Film – Telugu and the Best Feature Film in Telugu at the 64th National Film Awards.
 He starred in the masala film Dwaraka in 2017.
 He next starred in the romantic drama Arjun Reddy which received both praise and criticism for being bold and radical.
 However, his portrayal of a self-destructive, short-tempered, and alcoholic surgeon received widespread critical acclaim, and won him the Filmfare Award for Best Actor – Telugu.
 In 2019, Film Companion ranked Deverakonda's performance in Arjun Reddy in "100 Greatest Performances of the Decade".

-Following Arjun Reddy he starred in Ye Mantram Vesave, which was supposed to release in 2013 but released on 2018.
-He then starred in Mahanati, a biographical film revolving around the life of actress Savitri.
-Deverakonda's next release in 2018 was Geetha Arts' romantic comedy Geetha Govindam, in which he starred as an innocent and nervous college professor.
-The film received mixed-to-positive reviews upon release, and proved to be a major commercial success at the box office.
-Deverakonda his second nomination for the Filmfare Award for Best Actor – Telugu for his performance in the film.
-His next film was the Tamil political thriller NOTA, directed by Anand Shankar, which performed poorly at the box office.
-His next project was UV Creations' supernatural comedy thriller Taxiwaala.
+Deverakonda starred in multiple films in 2018, the first of which was the delayed Ye Mantram Vesave, which was initially supposed to release in 2013.
+He played a pivotal role in the notable biographical film Mahanati, based on the life of actress Savitri.
+Deverakonda's most successful release of 2018 was Geetha Arts' romantic comedy Geetha Govindam, in which he played a naive and nervous college professor alongside Rashmika Mandanna.
+The film received mixed-to-positive reviews upon release, and proved to his highest-grossing release grossing ₹130 crore worldwide.
+He next appeared in the Tamil political thriller NOTA, directed by Anand Shankar, which performed poorly at the box office.
+His final film in 2018 was UV Creations' supernatural comedy thriller Taxiwaala, which garnered good box office returns.

+Career downturn (2019–present)

 In 2019, Deverakonda was seen in Bharat Kamma's Dear Comrade, a romantic action drama, alongside Rashmika Mandanna.
-He later signed Hero, directed by Anand Annamalai co-starring Malavika Mohanan.
-But the film was reportedly shelved after beginning production.
-In 2020, he acted in Kranthi Madhav's romantic drama World Famous Lover opposite Raashi Khanna, Catherine Tresa, Aishwarya Rajesh, and Izabelle Leite which opened to negative reviews.
+He later signed Hero, directed by Anand Annamalai co-starring Malavika Mohanan but the film was reportedly shelved after beginning production.
+In 2020, he acted in Kranthi Madhav's romantic drama World Famous Lover opposite Raashii Khanna, Catherine Tresa, Aishwarya Rajesh, and Izabelle Leite which opened to negative reviews.
 In 2022, he acted in the Hindi–Telugu bilingual film Liger which was directed by Puri Jagannadh and produced by Karan Johar which also opened to highly negative reviews.
-He is currently acting in Kushi which is directed by Shiva Nirvana and is scheduled to release on 23 December 2022.
-He also is signed onto Jana Gana Mana which is being directed by Puri Jagannadh, and is scheduled to release on 3 August 2023.
+He then starred in Kushi which was directed by Shiva Nirvana and it opened to mixed reviews.
+The film was an average grosser at the box office.
+In 2024, Deverakonda starred in The Family Star, which was a box-office bomb.
+Late that year, he was seen in a cameo appearance as the warrior Arjuna in Nag Ashwin's science-fiction epic Kalki 2898 AD.